johndeu/BUILD2018/Azure Media v3/NETCore/EncodeCustomTransform/MediaV3ConsoleApp/README.md

 ## .NET Core Sample

 This is a Quickstart sample showing how to use Azure Media Services API and .NET SDK in .NET Core.
 Open this folder directly (seperately) in Visual Studio Code.

+This sample shows how to create a custom encoding Transform using the StandardEncoderPreset settings.
+It also demonstrates how to submit a job that uses an HTTPs ingest URL (JobInputHttp) instead of having to first create and upload an Asset.

 ## Update the App.config